-- □ You may have disabled the touch pad before connecting a mouse to your computer.
-See Using the Touch Pad (page 38). - □ Make sure that a mouse is not connected to your computer. - □ If the pointer does not move while a software application is running, press the Alt+F4 keys to close the application window. - □ If the Alt+F4 keys do not work, press the Windows key once and then the → key several times, select Restart with the ↑ or ↓ key, and press the Enter key to restart your computer. - □ If your computer does not restart, press the Ctrl+Alt+Delete keys, select the arrow next to the Shut down button with the ↓ and → keys, press the Enter key, select Restart with the ↑ or ↓ key, and press the Enter key to restart your computer. - □ If this procedure does not work, press and hold the power button until the computer turns off.
+- □ You may have disabled the touch pad.
+Press the Fn+F1 keys to enable it.
+See Using the Touch Pad (page 42). - □ Make sure that a mouse is not connected to your computer. - □ If the pointer does not move while a software application is running, press the Alt+F4 keys to close the application window. - If the Alt+F4 keys do not work, press the Windows key once and then the → key several times, select Restart with the f or ↓ key, and press the Enter key to restart your computer. - If your computer does not restart, press the Ctrl+Alt+Delete keys, select the arrow next to the Shut down button with the ↓ and → keys, press the Enter key, select Restart with the ↑ or ↓ key, and press the Enter key to restart your computer. - □ If this procedure does not work, press and hold the power button until the computer turns off.